-The idea is this — your problem isn’t only keeping unstained from the world.
-Your problem is that you need to be conformed to the image of Christ.
+The idea is that your problem isn’t solely relegated to keeping yourself unstained from the world.
+Your mission is that you need to be conformed to the image of Christ.
 Young people’s problems aren’t solved by showing them how to remain a virgin, their primary need is that they need to be taught to focus on purity.

-The antidote to sinning isn’t just not sinning.
-Just as the redemption bought for us by Christ wasn’t just his payment for sin on the cross, but his active obedience to God in all ways.
-To put it succinctly, Jesus lived a pure life.
+Just as the redemption bought for us by Christ wasn’t only his payment for sin on the cross, but his active obedience to God in all ways, the antidote to sinning is not just “not sinning.”
+To put it succinctly, Jesus lived a pure life—therefore, we should strive for purity.
 James reiterates Proverbs 3:27 when he tells us that whoever knows the right thing to do and fails to do it, for him it is sin (James 4:17).
-There is more to avoiding sexual immorality than just being a virgin, just as there is more to living a pure life than just avoiding a list of sins.
+There is more to avoiding sexual immorality than just technically remaining a virgin, just as there is more to living a pure life than just avoiding a list of sins.

 Pursue purity.
 Seek it.
 Think about what is just, pure, lovely, commendable, excellent, or praiseworthy.
-Focus on God’s atonement for you provided in Christ and on His perfect attributes.
+Focus on God’s atonement for you provided in Christ and on His perfections.
 And don’t sell yourself short like those who have kept their virginity, but gave away all other manners of purity.

-- Don’t just avoid bad doctrine — put on Christ and learn of Him (Eph 4:15).
+- Do not just avoid bad doctrine — put on Christ and learn of Him (Eph 4:15).

-- Don’t rely on Jesus to forgive your sins and pay for them without also trusting in His righteousness as your own (2 Cor 5:21).
+- And do not rely on Jesus to forgive your sins and pay for them without also trusting in His righteousness as your own (2 Cor 5:21).

 God has given us methods in His Word to refocus our thoughts and desires on that which is pure and good.
 In some cases, it is a permanent redirection from evil.
 In other cases, it’s to maintain a proper focus while we are waiting for something we cannot righteously have at any given time.
 We should trust Him and His ways!